-The Co-operative uses derivative financial instruments to manage economic exposure to market risks relating to commodity prices and foreign currency exchanges rates as part of its overall risk management program.
+The Co-operative uses derivative financial instruments, such as financial contracts to manage exposure to fluctuations in commodity prices and foreign currency exchange rates, as part of its overall risk management program.
 The Co-operative's policy is not to use derivative financial instruments for speculative purposes.
-The Co-operative has chosen not to elect hedge accounting treatment for the derivative financial instruments.
-Derivatives are initially and subsequently measured at fair value with changes recognized in the consolidated statement of comprehensive income.
+The Co-operative has chosen not to use hedge accounting for any derivative financial instruments.
+All derivative instruments are classified as held-for-trading and are recorded at fair value on the consolidated statement of financial position as either an asset or liability with changes in fair value recognized in the consolidated statement of comprehensive income.
+Realized gains and losses from financial derivatives are recognized as they occur.
+Unrealized gains and losses are recognized in earnings at each respective reporting period.
+The fair value of these transactions is based upon the estimated amounts that would have been paid to or received from counterparties to settle the outstanding transactions with reference to the estimated future prices as of the reporting date.